oskar-adamczyk/ruby-coding-test/README.md

 - [X] setup easier reproduction env (seeds, factories, etc.) (won't be done)
 - [X] investigate issue
 - [X] prepare test for investigated issue
-- [ ] introduce fix
+- [X] introduce fix
-- [ ] verify fix with additional preparation of verification steps
+- [X] verify fix with additional preparation of verification steps (won't be done, not so easy, would be easier with -again- API :c jmeter or even xargs with concurrent cURLs)
 - I want to be able to see see all scores added ...
 - [ ] add index with ORDER DESC and NULLS LAST to score
 - [ ] refactor add score - delegate to service object